ryansheehy0/Cheat_Sheets/html.md

 - pre

 For img alt text the screen reader automatically says image of.
 Just put what the alt image is.
 Ex: alt="cat" instead of alt="image of cat"

+## Inline elements vs block elements
+Block elements take up the whole like
+Inline elements just are inline

+You can force inline or block with css

+### Inline
+-
+### Block
+- div